 There is no limit on the number of shares of our Class A common stock that our Class A limited partners or AIC are permitted to sell.
-As of December 31, 2015, our Class A limited partners owned approximately 7.9 million Class A common units and AIC owned approximately 7.0 million Class D common units.
+As of December 31, 2016, our Class A limited partners owned approximately 7.9 million Class A common units and AIC owned approximately 7.0 million Class D common units.

-For an employee-partner, in each one-year period, the first of which began in March 2014, the partner is generally permitted to sell up to (i) a number of vested shares of our Class A common stock representing 15% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units (in each case, whether vested or unvested) he or she held as of the first day of that period or, (ii) if greater, vested shares of our Class A common stock having a market value as of the time of sale of \$250,000, as well as, in either case, the number of shares such holder could have sold in any previous period or periods but did not sell in such period or periods.
-As of December 31, 2015, our employee-partners owned 18.3 million Class B common units.
-Approximately 3.3 million of those units will be eligible for exchange and sale in the first quarter of 2016.
+For an employee-partner, in each one-year period, the first of which began in the first quarter of 2014, the partner is generally permitted to sell up to (i) a number of vested shares of our Class A common stock representing 15% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units (in each case, whether vested or unvested) he or she held as of the first day of that period or, (ii) if greater, vested shares of our Class A common stock having a market value as of the time of sale of \$250,000, as well as, in either case, the number of shares such holder could have sold in any previous period or periods but did not sell in such period or periods.
+As of December 31, 2016, our employee-partners owned 15.1 million Class B common units.
+Approximately 3.6 million of those units are eligible for exchange and sale in the first quarter of 2017.
 We may waive or modify these restrictions.

 In addition, we have filed a registration statement registering 15,000,000 shares of our Class A common stock for issuance pursuant to our 2013 Omnibus Incentive Compensation Plan and 2013 Non-Employee Director Plan.
-We have awarded 4,765,725 restricted stock units or restricted shares of Class A common stock to our employees and employees of our subsidiaries.
-3,278,084 of these awards vest pro rata over the five years from the date of issuance and may be sold upon vesting.
-1,487,641 of these awards are career shares or restricted stock units, which generally will only vest upon the grantee's qualifying retirement.
+We have awarded 6,070,187 restricted stock units or restricted shares of Class A common stock to our employees and employees of our subsidiaries.
+4,006,924 of these awards vest pro rata over the five years from the date of issuance and may be sold upon vesting.
+2,063,263 of these awards are career shares or restricted stock units, which generally will only vest upon the grantee's qualifying retirement.
 We may increase the number of shares registered for this purpose from time to time.
 Once these shares have been issued and have vested, they will be able to be sold in the public market.